AndyZhong527/structure-lab/05-early-exercise-american/Explanation.md

-Pricing American Options via Binomial Tree with Early Exercise Logic In the Black-Scholes world, European options are priced by backward induction—calculating the expected payoff under the risk-neutral measure and discounting it step by step.
-But this logic assumes the option can only be exercised at maturity.
+Explanation: Pricing American Options via Binomial Tree with Early Exercise Logic In the Black-Scholes world, European options are priced through backward induction—computing expected payoffs under the risk-neutral measure and discounting them step by step.
+But this method assumes the option can only be exercised at maturity.

-American options are different.
-They introduce an extra layer of decision-making: at every single step, the holder may choose to exercise the option early.
+American options introduce a new layer of decision-making: at every single node, the holder may choose to exercise the option early.

-This transforms the model from a simple recursive expectation to a local optimization problem at every node.
+This transforms the pricing process from simple expectation into a local optimization problem at each node.

-The Modeling Shift: From Expectation to Max(Immediate, Continuation) Let’s consider a standard binomial model:
+Modeling Shift: From Expectation to max(Immediate, Continuation) We begin with a standard binomial model:

-At each time step t, the asset price either moves up by a factor u or down by a factor d.
+At each step t, the asset price either moves up by factor u or down by factor d.

-The risk-neutral probability q is computed as:
+The risk-neutral probability is:

 q = ((1 + r) - d) / (u - d)

-For a European option, the value at node (t, i) is computed by taking the discounted expected value from the next step:
+For European options, the value at node (t, i) is given by:

-V(t, i) = (1 / (1 + r)) * (q * V(t+1, i+1) + (1 - q) * V(t+1, i))
+V(t, i) = (1 / (1 + r)) * [ q * V(t+1, i+1) + (1 - q) * V(t+1, i) ]

-But for an American option, we modify this as:
+But for American options, we embed early exercise by taking the maximum between immediate exercise and continuation:

-V(t, i) = max( Payoff(S(t, i)), ContinuationValue )
+V(t, i) = max( Payoff(S(t, i)), Continuation )

 Where:

-Payoff(S) = immediate exercise value at the current node

-ContinuationValue = same as the European-style expected discounted value
+For a call: Payoff(S) = max(0, S - K)

+For a put: Payoff(S) = max(0, K - S)

-This logic must be applied at every step of the backward induction, starting from the terminal payoff and moving backward to the root.
+This max operation is applied at every step of the recursion.

-Algorithm Logic: Early Exercise Embedded in Recursion The structure of the valuation process:
+Recursive Algorithm with Early Exercise
 Build the price tree using:

-S(t, i) = S0 * (u^i) * (d^(t - i))
+S(t, i) = S0 * u^i * d^(t - i)

-Initialize final payoffs at t = T, using:
+Initialize payoffs at maturity (t = T):

 Call: max(0, S(T, i) - K)

 Put: max(0, K - S(T, i))
-Roll back the tree:

-At each (t, i), compute:
+Perform backward induction with early exercise logic:

-Continuation = (1 / (1 + r)) * (q * V(t+1, i+1) + (1 - q) * V(t+1, i))
+Continuation = (1 / (1 + r)) * [ q * V(t+1, i+1) + (1 - q) * V(t+1, i) ]

-Exercise = max(0, S(t, i) - K)    # for call
-          or
-          max(0, K - S(t, i))     # for put
+Then:

-V(t, i) = max(Continuation, Exercise)
+V(t, i) = max( Payoff(S(t, i)), Continuation )
-This recursive step embeds an early-exercise decision rule directly inside the model structure.

-Why This Matters: Embedding Decisions into Models
-What makes this powerful is not just the pricing result, but the structural change it introduces.
-You’re no longer computing pure expectations—you’re encoding local decision logic into the recursion.

-This reflects a higher-dimensional modeling mindset:

-From valuation → optimization

-From single path → decision at every node

-From expected future → maximum controllable present

-It’s not just a math trick.
-It’s the beginning of turning a financial formula into a decision-aware system.
+The final result V(0, 0) gives the theoretical price of the American option.

+What’s New Structurally?
+This isn’t just a numerical tweak—it’s a conceptual upgrade:

+The max operation at each node turns the tree into a dynamic programming structure.

+We no longer solve a pure expectation problem but a sequential decision process.

+Early exercise is no longer an edge case—it’s embedded into the core of the valuation structure.

+This recursive design reflects the true flexibility granted to American option holders and shows how pricing becomes a locally optimal control problem over a discrete-time process.